-The Address class formats addresses.
+The Address class represents email addresses.
 Address is an abstract class.
-Subclasses provide implementationspecific semantics.
+Subclasses provide implementation-specific semantics.

-Address selects the addressing protocol identified by the String returned by its getType() method.
+Address selects the addressing protocol identified its getType() method.
 For example, passing an InternetAddress object to getType() returns 'RFC822.'
 Similarly, an NNTPAddress object returns 'nntp.'
 The Session class uses this return value to identify the Transport subclass supporting the addressing protocol required by the Message to be sent.